Wedding Catering Cost in Bangalore: Per-Plate & Buffet Pricing

 | 800 guests | ₹4,00,000 – ₹6,40,000 | ₹6,40,000 – ₹12,00,000 | ₹9,60,000 – ₹20,00,000 | ₹16,00,000 – ₹32,00,000 |

 One of the most important decisions in your catering budget is whether to use the venue's in-house catering or bring in an outside caterer.
+In my experience coordinating Bangalore weddings, outside catering at a mantapa almost always delivers better value than hotel in-house options — but the convenience trade-off is real.
 The choice is sometimes made for you — many hotels and some convention centres mandate in-house catering — but where you have flexibility, the financial implications are significant.

 Outside Catering